 In Ancient Rome, burials weren’t allowed inside the walls of the city.
 Underground tunnels just outside the city, particularly those along the “Old Appian Way” (One of Rome’s very first roads), are a popular sight to see.

 The best way to do so is by taking a Catacombs Tour.
-In particular because the Catacombs like those at St. Domitilla, St. Callixtus, and St. Sebastian are a winding maze of tunnels layered in ancient history and art, which is likely to be missed if you’re not sure where you are or what you’re looking at.
+The Catacombs like those at St. Domitilla, St. Callixtus, and St. Sebastian are a winding maze of tunnels layered in ancient history and art, which is likely to be missed if you’re not sure where you are or what you’re looking at.

-Another fantastic way to spend your last and final day in Rome is to head out of the city and to this phenomenally preserved archeology site.
+If you’re not up for a full day outing to Pompeii, another way to spend your last and final day in Rome and get your archaeology fix is to head out of the city and to this phenomenally preserved archaeological site.
 Walk the town and envision ancient Rome without needing to do much imagination because of how well preserved it is.

-Keep in mind if your 3 days in Rome are part of a larger Italy itinerary, the Ostia Lido beaches are a great way to escape the summer heat of Rome, but are not as spectacular as beaches you’d see along the Amalfi coast, for example.
+Keep in mind if your 3 days in Rome are part of a larger Italy itinerary, the Ostia Lido beaches are a great way to escape the summer heat of Rome, but are not as spectacular as beaches you’d see along the Puglia coast or in the Cinque Terre, for example.

 How To Get to Ostia Antica: